8 Different Types of Snakes in the Philippines

 Photo by Reidastexturas

-The Philippines is home to a number of coral snake species, such as the Luzon and Palawan long-glanded coral snakes.
+The Philippines has several coral snake species, such as the Luzon and Palawan long-glanded coral snakes.

-Coral snakes can be recognized by their markings, which are stripes or bands of various colors.
+Coral snakes can be recognized by their markings, stripes, or bands of various colors

 The Philippines’ primary nocturnal coral snakes live in scrub jungles and monsoon forests, avoiding arid regions.